flux-iac/tofu-controller/docs/branch-planner/branch-planner-getting-started.md

 **Note:** Bitbucket Server and Gitea are self-hosted only and require the hostname to be derived from the GitRepository source URL (e.g. `https://gitea.mycompany.com/org/repo`).

+**Note:** Azure DevOps support is experimental.
+The underlying go-scm library has limited implementation of the comment APIs for Azure DevOps — listing PRs and changes works, but commenting may return errors.
+This will improve as go-scm adds full Azure DevOps support.
+Azure DevOps URLs include a project component (e.g. `dev.azure.com/org/project/_git/repo`) which is automatically extracted.

-**Note:** Azure DevOps and Gogs are not supported because the go-scm library does not implement the comment APIs required by Branch Planner for these providers.
+**Note:** Gogs is not supported because the go-scm library does not implement the comment APIs required by Branch Planner.

 ### OAuth2 Auto-Refresh (Bitbucket Cloud and Gitea)